RenegadeMinds/testbed/Atomic Transactions.md

 Bob must now send the new updated hex value to Alice to sign.

+### Alice Should VERIFY the Transaction

+It is possible that Bob is a malicious character and that he's trying to scam Alice.
+Consequently, it is up to Alice to verify that the transaction she's about to sign is actually for what she and Bob bargained for previously, i.e. a magic sword for 10 CHI.

+There are 3 primary things for Alice to verify.

+1. She gets one or more outputs with addresses in her wallet that sum up to 10 CHI
+1. The `name_update` output has her address and a value that matches the deal, e.g. it doesn't send something else or isn't for another game
+1. Only the correct name input is owned by her based on the address of `gettxout`

 Alice can verify each vin (obtained from the `xaya-tx -regtest -json HEX` command above) using the `txid`s and `vout` values.

     xaya-cli -regtest gettxout 02278c6c501329a1da6ada7ed9b22d4c9b4b2967e2fb01888d6d86f0dfbc3f06 0